erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

 ![](st-linear_regression_files/figure-gfm/unnamed-chunk-8-1.png)

-\#TODO But how do we know if a model is good enough?
-We need to examine the model evaluation metrics.
+Although model coefficients tell us how our model makes a prediction and which independent variables are predictive of the outcome, we cannot use them to evaluate whether our model is a good or poor one.
+To evaluate our model, we need to examine some different metrics.

 # Evaluate a linear regression model